 Generally, kneeling chairs are more budget-friendly than office chairs.
 This is because they have fewer adjustable mechanisms.

 Budget-friendly kneeling chairs are usually made with foam pads and a metal frame.
-Most models have casters, but others have a rocking base .
+Most models have casters, but others have a .

 Office chairs are more expensive, especially for high-end styles from big brands like Steelcase or Herman Miller .
 However, you can be sure that these styles are made with durable materials and have enhanced adjustability features.

-There are also some budget-friendly options for office chairs , offering basic adjustability features and casters.
+There are also some , offering basic adjustability features and casters.

 Designed specifically for active sitting, kneeling chairs do not have many adjustable features.